nmxmxh/master-ovasabi/docs/generated/internal/service/finance/README.md

 ### Service

-Service defines the interface for finance operations
+Service defines the interface for finance operations.

-## Functions

-### New

-New creates a new finance service instance